 A lovey or comforter, also called a transitional object was a term first coined in 1951 by child psychologist Dr D Winnicott as “any material to which an infant attributes a special value and by means of which the child is able to make the necessary shift from the earliest oral relationship with the mother to genuine object-relationships.”

-A transitional object tends to be chosen by babies around six to eight months old and to have qualities reminiscent of mummy: it is soft; it can be stroked, cuddled and bitten.
+A transitional object tends to be chosen by babies around eight months old and to have qualities reminiscent of mummy: it is soft; it can be stroked, cuddled and bitten.
 In this way a lovey helps your little one cope with the feelings of separation, smoothing the edges for when mummy is not there; such as bedtime or going to day care.
-This is especially apparent at the time your baby starts to understand that they are a separate person from you, at around 7 to 8 months old.
+This is especially apparent at the time your baby starts to understand that they are a separate person from you, at around this age.

 Using a comforter does not mean your child is timid or afraid; rather studies have shown having a lovey can help your child feel comfortable, build confidence and help them on their way to independence.